 Illustration of SWOT one-pager

 Do you need to add more details to your SWOT presentation?
 Reuse the same graphics.
 A slide costs you nothing so don’t be afraid to split busy slides into several ones.
 You can assign a color and symbol to each of the 4 SWOT areas to identify them in your presentation.

-For more inspirations on using SWOT check this article with examples how to grab attention to all issues of SWOT presentation.
+For more inspiration on using SWOT check this article with examples of how to grab attention to all issues of SWOT presentation.
 If you prefer conducting your SWOT analysis online, there are also a bunch of mobile and cloud apps for personal or company SWOT as well.

 3. PEST Analysis – testing your external environment

 This is a great tool to use in tandem with SWOT.
-It is useful for understanding market growth or decline, and as such the position, potential and direction for a business.
+It is useful for understanding market growth or decline, and as such the position, potential, and direction of a business.

 Slide illustrations of PEST analysis diagrams

 PEST analysis is commonly used in strategic and marketing planning or product development.
-If you look for more PEST visualizations, read our article on How to create great PEST-slide or presentation.
+If you look for more PEST visualizations, read our article on How to create a great PEST slide or presentation.

 4. Porter’s Five Forces – a framework for identifying a company’s environment

 Porter’s Five Forces is a simple but powerful tool for understanding where power lies in a business situation.
 This model helps you understand both the strength of your current competitive position and the strength of a position you’re considering moving into.

-Here’re some ideas how to present Porter’s 5 forces in a creative way.
+Here’re some ideas on how to present Porter’s 5 forces in a creative way.
 You may also search for a more detailed explanation of how to analyze the competitive environment in this article.

 5. BCG Matrix – identifying customer segments

 BCG matrix is designed to help a business consider growth opportunities by reviewing its portfolio of products to decide where to invest, discontinue or develop products.
 More ideas on how to present the BCG matrix.

 Illustration of BCG Matrix by 2×2 diagram or puzzle shapes